Twice Bitten Double IPA

 2. Place all packets of grain into a muslin sack tying it closed, then trim away excess material.

-3. In one hop sack add in 3 packets of, Warrior hops and then add 1 and ½ packet of Cascade and Columbus Hops tying it closed, then trim away excess material (For the remaining ½ of packet store in a Ziplock bag in the freezer.
+3. In one hop sack add in 2 packets of, Warrior hops and then add 1 and ½ packet of Cascade and Columbus Hops tying it closed, then trim away excess material (For the remaining ½ of packet store in a Ziplock bag in the freezer.
 You want as little air as possible in the bag.
 You will use the remaining packet during dry-hopping).
-Into another hop sack add in 3 packets of Simcoe Hops tying it closed, then trim away excess material.
+Into another hop sack add in 1 & 1/2 packets of Simcoe Hops tying it closed, then trim away excess material.
+(For the remaining ½ of packet store in a Ziplock bag in the freezer.
+You want as little air as possible in the bag.
+You will use the remaining packet during dry-hopping).
 Make sure to keep track of what hops are in what bag.

 4. Add 1 gallon of water to a large pot.
 Heat the water until it reaches 155-160 degrees.
 Once the water has achieved this temperature range, add the grain sack so that it is fully submerged and maintain temperature range for 30 minutes.